AndroLuix/appointment-scheduling---Raect/README.md

 This is a simple yet powerful Appointment Scheduling application built using React.
 The app allows users to schedule, view, and manage their appointments efficiently.

-You can visit the live demo here: [Appointment Scheduling App](https://androluix.github.io/appointment-scheduling---React/)
+You can visit the live demo here:[Appointment Scheduling App](https://androluix.github.io/appointment-scheduling---React/)](https://dev-iadicola.github.io/appointment-scheduling---React/)

 ## Features